qwarkum/quickshell/example/README.md

 - **TopPanel/Wrapper.qml** - The panel wrapper that handles visibility and slide animations
 - **TopPanel/Background.qml** - The ShapePath component that draws the rounded rectangle background
-- **Drawers/Panels.qml** - Panel container that manages panel instances
+- **Drawers/Panels.qml** - Panel container that manages panel instances and toggle functionality
 - **Drawers/Backgrounds.qml** - Shape container that renders all panel backgrounds
 - **Drawers/Drawers.qml** - Main window component that contains everything